-While most organizations play off that sexual harassment takes place in their buildings, the sad reality is that it happens more often than not.
-There is no company that is immune to the need to have sexual harassment training implemented so that all employees are aware of what isn’t acceptable behavior.
+While most organisations play off that sexual harassment takes place in their buildings, the sad reality is that it happens more often than not.
+No company is immune to the need to have sexual harassment training implemented so that all employees are aware of what isn’t acceptable behaviour.

 Here are seven important strategies for preventing sexual misconduct at work.

 Making It Clear That Prevention Is A Company Priority

 Companies should be proactive about taking the proper steps to educate their employees and raise awareness of what behaviour will not be tolerated.
 Harassment policies should be reviewed and possibly updated regularly to ensure that they actively reflect the company’s attitudes.
 These policies should also be routinely communicated to all staff and employees to ensure they’they’reys understand.